-Below is how much I have managed to earn over the last five weeks of surveys – although I’m not sure if I should be insulted by the name of the web page…
+Below is how much I have managed to earn over the last five weeks of surveys – although the name of the webpage always makes me chuckle…

-I have withdrawn money to my bank account several times, and it typically takes just under a week to show.
+I generally withdraw money to my bank account every few weeks and it typically takes just under a week to show.

-Over the last eighteen months, I have spent less than an hour each week completing surveys and managed to earn over £470 – plus several freebies!
+Over the last two years, I have spent less than an hour each week completing surveys and managed to earn over £1000 – plus several freebies!